DBerchelmann/nlp-project/README.md

 <b>Step 7.</b> After you have found a model that works, test that model against out of sample data using the function in my notebook.

- For a more detailed look, please visit my final notebook for employee classification for further assistance.
+ For a more detailed look, please visit my final notebook for for further assistance.

 --------------------